April 29, 2025

 Exporting audio from a video file in Descript

-Bonus: Edit audio without editing video in Descript
+Bonus: Edit extracted audio in Descript

 If you want to extract audio to edit it without editing the video, Descript makes that easy, too.